Sahad-09/Company-Connector/README.md

-## A New Of Reaching Out To Companies Through Company Connector
+## A New Way Of Reaching Out To Companies Through Company Connector